laravel-enso/documentation/docs/guide/developing-with-enso.md

 We strive to have the 2 sets of routes aligned as much as possible as it makes things clearer, but there will be differences.

-For example, the `*.index` routes are present only on the front end.
+For example, the most of the `*.index` routes are present only on the front end.

 What is **important** is that all routes, front end or back end, have corresponding permissions as these are used also for authorization in both layers.